Management

 Sustainability Committee and Internal Control Committee

 The Company has systemized its social and environment initiatives as sustainability promotion activities and is expanding them throughout the Group.
-In order to promote these activities, the Sustainability Committee (headed by the president) has been established.
-7 Sustainability Subcommittees and four Management System Working Groups have also been established under the Sustainability Committee, and the Company has also established the Corporate Value Enhancement Strategic Committee, Digital Transformation Committee, and Carbon Neutrality Committee.
+In order to promote these activities, the Sustainability Committee chair: president has been established.
+Sustainability Subcommittees and Management System Working Groups have also been established under the Sustainability Committee, and the Company has also established the Corporate Value Enhancement Strategic Committee, DX Promotion Committee, and Carbon Neutral Promotion Committee.

 Cross-Shareholdings